mrclay/minify/README.txt

 INSTALLATION AND USAGE:

 1. Place the /min/ directory as a child of your DOCUMENT_ROOT
-directory: i.e. you will have: /home/user/www/public_html/min
+directory: i.e. you will have: /home/user/www/min

 2. Open http://yourdomain/min/ in a web browser.
 This will forward you to the Minify URI Builder application, which will help you quickly start using Minify to serve content on your site.

+See the User Guide: http://code.google.com/p/minify/wiki/UserGuide

 UNIT TESTING: